 Visit these 12 Oakland locations where the Black Panther Party made history.

 Along the Victorian lined streets in West Oakland was where the Black Panther Party's headquarters was located.
-Central Hdq was the hub for all national party decisions and directives.
+Central HQ was the hub for all national party decisions and directives.
 It was also where the Black Panther Party newspaper staff was located.
-After 1972 Central Hdq was moved to 85th and international Blvd.
-Today a Mural located on 14th and Peralta? (check location) created by Refa 1 and Batsh that honors and serves as a reminder of the impact the Black Panther Party had on the west Oakland Neighborhood.
+After 1972, Central HQ was moved to 85th and International Blvd.
+Today a Mural located on 1048 Peralta Street, created by Refa 1 and Batsh, honors and serves as a reminder of the impact the Black Panther Party had on the west Oakland Neighborhood.

 Credit: Caron Creighton, Oakland North

 Lil' Bobby Hutton was the first member recruited into the Black Panther Party when he was just 17 years old.
-He was killed during a police confrontation in West Oakland two days after the assassination of Martin Luther King Jr. as he came out the basement of a house on 28th St in West Oakland with his hands up where he and Eldridge Cleaver had taken refuge.
-In 2016 the city council renamed part of the park Bobby Hutton Grove.
+He was killed during a police confrontation in West Oakland, two days after the assassination of Martin Luther King Jr., as he came out the basement of a house on 28th St in West Oakland with his hands up.
+This is where he and Eldridge Cleaver had taken refuge.
+In 2016, the city council renamed part of the park Bobby Hutton Grove.
 The park was home to Panther rallies and gatherings.
-Lil Bobby Hutton Day continues to be held annually in April to celebrate his life and ultimate sacrifice.
+Lil' Bobby Hutton Day continues to be held annually in April to celebrate his life and ultimate sacrifice.

 2624 West Street at 27th Street

 In January 1969, St. Augustine’s served as the site for the Black Panther Party’s first-ever free breakfast program.
 The program started as a modest event here at the church and quickly grew, feeding thousands of hungry children within a few weeks of its launch.
 This program continues to be the basis of the current school breakfast programs across the country today.

 5. Merritt and Laney Colleges | 5714 Martin Luther King Jr. Way & 900 Fallon Street